 Vitamin C Sources

 According to Cleveland Clinic recommendations, incorporating foods with vitamin C into your diet can help improve your body's response to a bruise.
 Your body cannot make this antioxidant, known for healing wounds and repairing tissues, and requires regular replenishment from the foods you eat.
-The recommended dietary allowance is 75 milligrams for women and 90 milligrams for men.
+The recommended dietary allowance is 75 milligrams for people assigned female at birth and 90 milligrams for people assigned male at birth.
 Eating a balanced diet makes it simple to choose foods with plenty of vitamin C. Make a salad with spinach and red or green peppers, snack on fresh pineapple, cantaloupe or watermelon and drink an occasional glass of low-sodium tomato juice or unsweetened vitamin C-fortified beverages.

 Choosing Vitamin K Foods